 ICREAD Controls the reading of atomic charges from an external file ICREAD=0 Do not read in atomic charges (default).
 ICREAD=1 Read in atomic charges from file "CM2CHG" (case-sensitive).
 ICSAVE Controls the saving of the evaluated CM2, CM3, or CM4 charges to an external file.
 ICSAVE=0 Do not save the CM2 or CM3 charges (default).
 ICSAVE=1 Save the evaluated CM2 or CM3 charges in file "CM2CHG" (case-sensitive).
-ISREAD Controls the reading of surface tension parameters from an external file ISREAD=0 Controls the reading of surface tension parameters from an external file Use the surface tension coefficients provided in the code (default).
-ISREAD=0 Use the surface tension coefficients provided in the code (default).
-ISREAD=0 Use the surface tension coefficients provided in the code (default).
-Read and use the surface tension coefficients provided in a file called "CDS_Param" ISREAD=0 Use the surface tension coefficients provided in the code (default).
-Read and use the surface tension coefficients provided in a file called "CDS_Param" (case-sensitive), and use the surface tension coefficients provided in the code for any
+ISREAD Controls the reading of surface tension parameters from an external file ISREAD=0 Use the surface tension coefficients provided in the code (default).
+ISREAD=1 Read and use the surface tension coefficients provided in a file called "CDS Param" (case-sensitive), and use the surface tension coefficients provided in the code for any surface tension coefficient that is not provided by the user in the file "CDS_Param".
+ISREAD=2 Dead and use the surface tension coefficients movided in a file called "CDS Denom" Read and use the surface tension coefficients provided in a life carled CDS_Param,